oneapi-src/oneAPI-tab/README.rst

 This repository hosts notes and presentation materials from the oneAPI Community Forum meetings.
-The meetings are open and comprised of industry experts that help guide the oneAPI specification.
+The meetings are open and comprised of experts from industry, government, and academia that help guide the oneAPI specification.

 The policies and governance processes are also available on this repo.